 Executive Summary

-- AI incidents require different communication than traditional IT incidents due to novel risks, heightened stakeholder concern, and evolving regulatory expectations
+AI incidents require different communication than traditional IT incidents due to novel risks, heightened stakeholder concern, and evolving regulatory expectations.
+Six stakeholder groups need tailored communication: internal technical teams, internal leadership, employees, regulators, customers, and media or public audiences.

 Why This Matters Now

 Novel threat perception.
-AI failures trigger concerns about uncontrollable technology.
-Messages must address this anxiety while remaining factually accurate.
+AI failures trigger concerns about uncontrollable technology in ways that conventional software bugs do not.
+Messages must address this anxiety while remaining factually accurate and avoiding unnecessary alarm.

 Regulatory scrutiny.
-Data protection authorities in Singapore (PDPC), Malaysia (PDPA), and Thailand (PDPA) have notification requirements.
-AI-specific governance expectations are emerging.
+Data protection authorities in Singapore (PDPC), Malaysia (PDPA), and Thailand (PDPA) have notification requirements that carry legal consequences.
+AI-specific governance expectations are emerging alongside these existing frameworks.

 Media amplification.
-AI incidents attract disproportionate media attention.
-A chatbot producing inappropriate content makes headlines when a database error wouldn't.
+AI incidents attract disproportionate media attention relative to their actual impact.
+A chatbot producing inappropriate content makes headlines when a database error of similar severity wouldn't.

 Stakeholder complexity.
-Employees, customers, investors, regulators, and the public have different concerns and require different messages from the same incident.
+Employees, customers, investors, regulators, and the public all have different concerns and require different messages from the same incident.
+A single communication approach cannot serve all audiences effectively.

 Definitions and Scope

-AI incident: An unplanned event involving an AI system that causes or has potential to cause harm, including: erroneous outputs affecting decisions, biased results, privacy breaches, security compromises, system failures, or harmful content generation.
+AI incident refers to an unplanned event involving an AI system that causes or has potential to cause harm.
+This includes erroneous outputs affecting decisions, biased results, privacy breaches, security compromises, system failures, and harmful content generation.

 | Level | Description | Example |